seatable/seatable-plugin-template/README.md

 ```

 ### 5. Add internationalization support
-> The plug-in project needs to be integrated into the dtable project for execution, so the plug-in project needs to be packaged into a js file for uploading and loading, and the translation file also needs to be packaged into a js file.
+> The translation strings should be placed in js files and packaged with the plugin's other js source files into a final js file.

-Recommended use [react-intl-universal](https://github.com/alibaba/react-intl-universal) complete plugin internationalization
+We recommend to use [react-intl-universal](https://github.com/alibaba/react-intl-universal) for plugin internationalization.

-Internationalized content supported by the plugin contains:
+This library support internationalization for the following contents:
 1. Number
 2. Currency
 3. Date
 4. Times
 5. Message（Default Message、Message With Variables、HTML Message)

-How to use in the project:
+Steps:
 1. Add supported language files in `src/locale/lang` **.
 Js
 2. Add the corresponding international key and value key-value pairs in the file
 3. In `src/locale/index.js` file